Advena

-Advena is a South African nuclear weapons production facility, having been transferred in 1979 from the Pelindaba nuclear research center to the state-owned Armaments Corporation of South Africa (Armscor), was later developed as the Kentron Circle facility.
-This facility, built in 1980, and located 20 km west of Pretoria, was subsequently renamed Advena.
+Advena Central Laboratories was a South African nuclear weapons production facility.
+After weapons development was transferred from the Pelindaba nuclear research centre to the state-owned Armaments Corporation of South Africa (Armscor) in 1979, the site was developed as the Kentron Circle facility.
+This facility, built in 1980 and located 20 km west of Pretoria, was subsequently renamed Advena.

 Nuclear family

 At Pelindaba, Nuclear weapons of the gun-type design were developed.
 Armscor established a production line there in 1981 and produced at least one nuclear device of a 10-18 kilotons yield each year.

 Extended family

 Advena Central Laboratories were constructed in the mid-1980s to extend South Africa's nuclear capabilities from gun-type weapons to inter-continental ballistic missile (ICBM) delivery platforms.
 Work to produce advanced warhead designs was also developed.
 Working with Israel at Advena, a 2000 km-range missile – based on the Jericho II ICBM – was designed and tested.
 The construction of Advena was completed at the same time as South Africa's nuclear program was terminated in the lead-up to Nelson Mandela's election in 1994.